NuLink-network/nulink-chain/README.md

 ```sh
 cargo build --release
 ```
-or you and `cargo build` or `cargo build --release` to build it. and you can run `cargo test` to run the tests.
+or you can do `cargo build` or `cargo build --release` to build it. and you can run `cargo test` to run the tests.
 ```
  cargo build
  or